The Tolerance Induction Program® (TIP)

 We have placed thousands of patch tests and have never had a patient who developed anaphylaxis due to a patch test.

-Can I give an antihistamine if it is itchy?
+Can I take an antihistamine if it is itchy?

-Yes, you can give Benadryl if your child is experiencing itching.
+Yes, you can take Benadryl if you are experiencing itching.
 This will not interfere with the test results.

 Pulmonary Function Testing (PFT)